inferless/Llama-3/README.md

 ## TL;DR:

 - Deployment of Meta-Llama-3-8B-hf model using [vLLM](https://github.com/vllm-project/vllm).
-- By using the Audiocraft, you can expect an average latency of `1.63 sec` and throughput of 78.65 tokens per second.
+- You can expect an average latency of `1.63 sec` and throughput of 78.65 tokens per second.
 This setup has an average cold start time of `13.30 sec`.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
 - Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.